michaeltrefry/Yapplr/README.md

 Use Expo Go app on your phone to scan the QR code, or press `i` for iOS simulator / `a` for Android emulator.

 #### Mobile App Features
-- **Complete Profile Management**: Edit bio, pronouns, tagline, and birthday
+- **Complete Profile Management**: Edit bio, pronouns, tagline, birthday, and profile images
+- **Profile Image Upload**: Camera icon overlay for easy profile picture changes with gallery picker
 - **Profile Information Display**: View all profile information including pronouns next to username
+- **Profile Images Everywhere**: User avatars displayed in timeline posts, user lists, and profiles
-- **Following/Followers Lists**: Tap Following or Followers count to view and navigate to user profiles
+- **Following/Followers Lists**: Tap Following or Followers count to view and navigate to user profiles with images
 - **Navigation**: Stack-based navigation with proper screen transitions
-- **API Integration**: Full integration with backend API for profile updates
+- **API Integration**: Full integration with backend API for profile updates and image uploads
+- **Image Fallbacks**: Graceful fallback to user initials when no profile image is available

 ## 📱 Key Features in Detail